-1 2 3 the Se eration of the Academy.
-All non-voting members and invitees are to be members of venth-day Adventist church.
-Non-voting members and invitees are to be excluded he executive sessions unless their presence is deemed helpful to the Board for 4 addressing the agenda.
-A two-thirds (2/3) majority vote of the Board is necessary for 5 extend ling the invitation(s).
-6 pectations of Voting Board Members.
-The following expectations shall be 7 required of all voting members: 8 9 A. Board Duties 10 1 Attand at least farm 50 0/ of Danid markings have the only in management and an arrangement of the contract of 11 12 1.
+1 2 1 peration of the Academy.
+All non-voting members and invitees are to be members of eventh-day Adventist church.
+Non-voting members and invitees are to be excluded 3 4 the executive sessions unless their presence is deemed helpful to the Board for ssing the agenda.
+A two-thirds (2/3) majority vote of the Board is necessary for 5 ding the invitation(s).
+6 spectations of Voting Board Members.
+The following expectations shall be 7 l voting members: 8 9 A. Board Duties 10 11 12 1.
 Attend at least four 50 % of Board meetings by phone or in person per year.
-13 2.
-Review the agenda and supporting materials prior to Board and committee 14 ۷. meetings.
-15 meetings.
-16 3.
+13 14 2.
+Review the agenda and supporting materials prior to Board and committee meetings.
+15 16 17 3.
 Serve on sub-committees and take on special assignments as needed.
-17 18 4.
+18 19 4.
 Personally contribute financially to Takoma Academy.
-19 20 5.
-Remain informed about Takoma Academy's mission, services, and policies and 21 promote Takoma Academy within the community.
-22 23 6.
+20 5.
+Remain informed about Takoma Academy's mission, services, and policies and 21 5. promote Takoma Academy within the community.
+22 i j 23 24 6.
 Suggest nominees and participate in board recruitment.
 24 25 7.
-Support Takoma Academy by representing the organization in the community and 26 with funders.
-27 28 D Doore d Member Code of Conduct.
-Every board member shall understand and subscribe to · 29 ode of conduct detailed in the Takoma Academy Board Member Agreement (see 30 ndix 1).
-Failure to abide by this board member agreement will result in consideration 31 for re moval from the board.
-32 33 ficers.
-The President of the Potomac Conference Corporation shall be the chairman 34 of the board.
-The Vice President for Administration of the Potomac Conference Corporation shall 35 airman and the Principal/CEO of the Academy shall be the secretary of the school 36 board.
-37 C - 4 (D - Land And And And And And And And And And A 38 elegated Authority and Responsibilities of the Board.
-The school board derives its 39 40 n the Potomac Conference Corporation Board of Education which functions under the ne Potomac Conference Corporation Executive Committee.
-Its responsibilities 41 e not limited to: → I merude but ar c not infined to.

-A. Determine the needs of Takoma Academy in order to develop and carry out effective policies and programs that will address those needs, such as:
+Support Takoma Academy by representing the organization in the community and 26 , . with funders.
+27 28 d Member Code of Conduct.
+Every board member shall understand and subscribe to 29 ode of conduct detailed in the Takoma Academy Board Member Agreement (see 30 endix 1).
+Failure to abide by this board member agreement will result in consideration 31 for re emoval from the board.
+32 33 fficers.
+The President of the Potomac Conference Corporation shall be the chairman 34 35 The Vice President for Administration of the Potomac Conference Corporation shall 35 36 board. nairman and the Principal/CEO of the Academy shall be the secretary of the school 37 board.
+38 Section 6: De elegated Authority and Responsibilities of the Board.
+The school board derives its 39 n the Potomac Conference Corporation Board of Education which functions under the 40 he Potomac Conference Corporation Executive Committee.
+Its responsibilities 41 include but an re not limited to: 42 . - 43 A. Deter mine the needs of Takoma Academy in order to develop and carry out effective